 I call bullshit.
 Saying that happiness is a choice is just a short hop, skip, and a jump from saying that mental illness is a choice.

-If things can be framed in a more positive way in order to help you live the life you want to lead, great.
+If things can be framed in a more positive way to help you live the life you want, great.
 All the power to you.
 However, saying that happiness is right there in your closet waiting for you to put it on if you just choose to walk into the closet is basically a slap in the face to those of us dealing with mental illness.

 Multiple mental illnesses affect emotions, whether it’s intense levels of certain emotions, or more of a lack of emotion with numbness, apathy, and anhedonia (an inability to feel pleasure).
 Besides our emotions, our symptoms involve our thoughts, bodies, and sensory experiences.
 It’s complicated.
 That’s why we need therapy and/or meds to try to get the whole shebang running a little more smoothly.
 How does all of that fit in with “happiness is a choice,” pray tell?

 I don’t think these positive psychology cheerleaders are necessarily trying to make us feel bad, yet there really does seem to be a fundamental lack of understanding.
 The way I look at it, mental illness tends to (at least temporarily) limit our capacity to experience certain things, and this can include positive emotions.
 This is not a choice we make, it’s the direct effects of illness.
 We can’t choose our illness out of existence, but with effective treatment, we can at least start to gain back the capacity that we lost.